-Since “culture” is used in many diverse contexts, let's have a look the actual definition of the term.
+Since “culture” is used in many diverse contexts, let’s have a look at the actual definition of the term.
 According to Wikipedia “Culture is an umbrella term which encompasses the social behavior and norms found in human societies, as well as the knowledge, beliefs, arts, laws, customs, capabilities, and habits of the individuals in these groups.”
 In this post I will focus on behaviours and norms of Swedish society, as well as typical customs and habits of the people in Sweden.

 First impressions – what others think of Swedes

 These are common impressions of how Swedes are perceived by foreigners visiting the country or getting to know people from Sweden.